78,378 pupils sit for 2017 entrance exam into Unity Schools, says Minister - Nigeria Today

 The result of the examination will be given to the Federal Ministry of Education on April 12 for onward release to the public, said Uwakwe.

-The News Agency of Nigeria (NAN) correspondents, who monitored the exam which started at 9.40 a.m., reports that the exercise was hitch-free at Government Secondary School, Wuse Zone 3 and Tudun Wada Secondary School in Zone 4, Abuja.
+The exam which started at 9.40 a.m., reports that the exercise was hitch-free at Government Secondary School, Wuse Zone 3 and Tudun Wada Secondary School in Zone 4, Abuja.

 Pupils, who turned out in large numbers, wore their school uniforms.